22 Different Types of Flies in Delaware

 The Big Dipper Firefly has been found in all areas of Delaware, including residential areas and backyards.

-However, they are types of flies in Delaware that are most commonly seen near wet or marshy areas, such as lakes or wetlands.
+However, some types of flies in Delaware are most commonly seen near wet or marshy areas, such as lakes or wetlands.

 Although not considered a pest, they can be disruptive when their mating season draws close.